dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 ASPNETCORE_HOSTINGSTARTUPASSEMBLIES

-Only hosting startup assemblies are scanned for the `HostingStartupAttribute`.
+Only hosting startup assemblies are scanned for the `HostingStartup` attribute.
 The assembly name of the implementation is provided in this environment variable.
 The sample app sets this value to `StartupDiagnostics`.

 The value can also be set using the [Hosting Startup Assemblies](xref:fundamentals/host/web-host#hosting-startup-assemblies) host configuration setting.